 As well as postal history, this book provides an overview of the main routes, rates and regulations.
 Covering all the territories of Southern Africa, the book begins in 1806 with the Second British Occupation of the Cape of Good Hope and ends in 1916.
 This ranges from the period when the first postal system was available to the public to a time when the postage routes, rates, and regulations in Southern Africa were well developed.

-This well illustrated book, which runs to 600 pages, can be purchased from the online Shop; click here for details.
+This well illustrated book, which runs to 600 pages, was awarded a Large Gold Medal at Spring Stampex 2017 and can be purchased from the online Shop; click here for details.

 The Postal History of the Oxford Union Society